 History records the clashes of kings and parliaments, suppression of dissenting religious sects, secretive court proceedings not bound by law, the tyranny of the Stuart monarchs, and the Framers' attempt to meld established English rights and Enlightenment ideas to create a new nation.
-This case, in contrast, involves a dispute over landscaping.
+This case, in contrast, involves the imposition of a fine, by means of a disgorgement order.
 But "a principle, to be vital, must be capable of wider application than the mischief which gave it birth."
 Weems, 217 U.S. at 373.